Studying Maximal Entanglement and Bell Nonlocality at an Electron-Ion Collider

 \textit{Summary and Outlook.---} To conclude, this work demonstrates that an EIC can offer a unique and clean environment to study quantum entanglement and Bell nonlocality in high-energy collisions.
 By analyzing spin correlations in quark-antiquark pairs from photon-gluon fusion, we show that maximal entanglement can be achieved, particularly with longitudinally polarized photons, and that there is a large kinematic window for transverse photons.
 Thus, an EIC enables experimental verification of entanglement and Bell nonlocality in a new regime.
+This study can help establish the EIC as a novel experimental platform for probing fundamental quantum mechanical phenomena, bridging quantum information theory with high-energy hadronic physics and opening new avenues for testing the foundations of quantum mechanics in previously unexplored kinematic regimes.

 Let us also make some brief comments on future outlooks.
 Similar measurements can be carried out in $eA$ collisions at an EIC.
 When an entangled quark-antiquark pair traverses the nuclear medium, it undergoes multiple scatterings with the target nucleus, causing decoherence.
 Thus, concurrence may serve as a quantifiable tool to probe the properties of the nuclear environment.
 We will leave this study for future work.
 Lastly, ultra-peripheral collisions at the LHC allow for high-energy quasi-real photon scattering off proton or nuclear targets, similar to what occurs at an EIC.
 It would be interesting to extend this study to such events if statistics permit.